akiatoji/Killara/README.md

 (Tensorflow/Keras)

+## Machine Learning Mastery Code Bits

+Code written while studying Jason Brownlee's excellent Machine Learning Mastery materials.

 ## Killara

 [Killara](https://www.google.com/maps/place/Killara+NSW+2071,+Australia/@-33.7689872,151.1404025,6934m/data=!3m1!1e3!4m5!3m4!1s0x6b12a896aef226f7:0x5017d681632bc50!8m2!3d-33.76864!4d151.16347) is a suburb of Sydney where I lived decades ago.
 Killara is an aboriginal word that means permanent or always there.
 I lived a few houses from the Roseville Park where I used to go watch the locals play cricket.
 The park is still there and they still play cricket.